imrinahru/my-site-fresh/content/04_Reading_Notes/Kember and Zylinska_Life after New Media.md

     - Media remain open to what is not them: each medium delimits a portion of the technological “standing reserve,” never fully closing it.

->  Mediation “ describes the funda- mentally, but unevenly, dialectical process in which institutionalized media of commu- nication (the press, broadcast radio and television, and increasingly the world wide web), are involved in the general circulation of symbols in social life.” (p.20)
+>  Mediation “ describes the fundamentally, but unevenly, dialectical process in which institutionalized media of communication (the press, broadcast radio and television, and increasingly the world wide web), are involved in the general circulation of symbols in social life.” (p.20)

 #### Standing Reserve and Media Becoming